 - Lack of support and being alone.

 Because of the stress and anxiety around such issues, it’s not uncommon for pregnant women to then go on and develop a mental health disorder (NICE).
 But that’s not the only way pregnancy can affect a pregnant woman’s mental health.
-If a woman is taking medication for their mental health, they may stop taking it when they find out they’re pregnant for fear that the medication might harm the fetus, or may have to stop taking it because there is a chance that the medication will harm their fetus.
+If a woman is taking medication for their mental health, they may stop taking it when they find out they’re pregnant for fear that the medication might harm the foetus, or may have to stop taking it because there is a chance that the medication will harm their foetus.

-Aa pregnant woman who has had previous issues with mental health might have those issues return.
+A pregnant woman who has had previous issues with mental health might have those issues return.
 Plus, pregnancy could make any current mental health issues worse.
 Being pregnant can be a stressful and anxious time, and that might have a knock-on effect on the overall mental health of the pregnant woman.

 According to WHO, any woman can develop mental health issues during pregnancy or in the first year after delivery.
-Furthermore, extreme stress, poverty, migration, natural and other forms of disasters, exposure to violence (domestic, sexual, and gender-based), emergency and conflict situations, and low social support generally can and will increase risks of developing a mental health disorder.
+Furthermore, extreme stress, poverty, migration, natural and other forms of disasters, exposure to violence (domestic, sexual, and gender-based), emergency and conflict situations, and low social support generally can and will increase the risks of developing a mental health disorder.

-Mental health problems during pregnancy and in mothers can lead to increased maternal mortality, due to adverse physical health problems but also due to suicide WHO (2008).
+Mental health problems during pregnancy and in mothers can lead to increased maternal mortality, due to adverse physical health problems, also due to suicide WHO (2008).
 The WHO states that 10% of pregnant women and 13% of those who have recently given birth will experience a mental health condition, which is normally depression.
 Furthermore, Oates (2003) reports on The Confidential Enquiry into Maternal Deaths 1997 to 1999, finding that suicide accounted for 28% of maternal deaths during that time.